|Oracle® Fusion Middleware Integration Guide for Oracle Identity Management

 In this example, the following relational database table containing employee data is synchronized with Oracle Internet Directory:

-You can find a sample profile for this example in the $ORACLE_HOME/ldap/odi/samples directory along with sample configuration and mapping files.
+You can find a sample profile (DBReader.properties), configuration, and mapping files for this example in the $ORACLE_HOME/ldap/odi/conf directory.
 In this example:

 The name of the table is